EliEladElrom/cra-template-must-have-libraries/template/README.md

 - `yarn start` - runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 - `yarn test` - launches the test runner in the interactive watch mode.
 - `yarn build` - builds the app for production to the `build` folder.
 - `yarn build:serve` - run a local static build using the production build using serve library.
 Install `npm install -g serve`.
+- `yarn build:profile` - profiling production build.
 - `yarn eject` - exposes content of `react-script` package
 - `yarn lint` - lints project files according to Airbnb — as part of their style guide 👍 — it provides an ESLint configuration that anyone can use and it is the standard.
 - `yarn fix` - fix lints issues according to style guide set.